researchgraph/covid19-graph/README.md

 ## prerequisite

-- Download "coronavirus_twenty_years_of_research" zip file from [COVID-19 Graph](https://liveswinburneeduau-my.sharepoint.com/:f:/r/personal/jihoonwoo_swin_edu_au/Documents/COVID-19%20Graph?csf=1&web=1&e=ltKZmv) and move 'search_results' folder to under the 'data/'  directory.
+- Download "coronavirus_twenty_years_of_research" zip file from [COVID-19 Graph](https://liveswinburneeduau-my.sharepoint.com/:f:/r/personal/jihoonwoo_swin_edu_au/Documents/COVID-19%20Graph?csf=1&web=1&e=ltKZmv) and copy 'search_results' folder from the zip file and paste to the 'data/'  directory.
 - Install required packages by using requirements.txt.

 ## About program process